This information applies to England.

 SEND Code of Practice (GOV.UK)

-You should also be able to show how your child's condition might cross different areas.
+Try to show how your child's condition might affect more than one area.
 For example, sensory impairments can affect communication and cognition.

 SEN and disability statute law, regulations and guidance (IPSEA)